labex-labs/open-source-labs/css/30-seconds-of-css/lab-custom-checkbox/step1.md

 # Custom Checkbox

+`index.html` and `style.css` have already been provided in the VM.

-To create a styled checkbox with an animation on state change, follow these steps:
+To create a styled checkbox with animation on state change:

-1. Use an `<svg>` element to create the check `<symbol>` and insert it via the `<use>` element to create a reusable SVG icon.
+1. Create a check symbol as an `<svg>` element with a `<symbol>` element inside.
+Use the `<use>` element to insert it as a reusable SVG icon.
-2. Create a `.checkbox-container` and use flexbox to create the appropriate layout for the checkboxes.
+2. Create a container div with a class of `.checkbox-container`.
+Use flexbox to create the appropriate layout for the checkboxes.
-3. Hide the `<input>` element and use the associated `label` to display a checkbox and the provided text.
+3. Hide the `<input>` element and associate a label with it to display a checkbox and the provided text.
-4. Use `stroke-dashoffset` to animate the check symbol on state change.
+4. To animate the check symbol on state change, use `stroke-dashoffset`.
-5. Use `transform: scale(0.9)` via a CSS animation to create a zoom animation effect.
+5. To create a zoom animation effect, use `transform: scale(0.9)` via a CSS animation.

-Here's the code for the checkbox:
+HTML:
 ```html
 <svg class="checkbox-symbol">
   <symbol id="check" viewbox="0 0 12 10">